How to use a GPS when hiking in Australia

 - Avoid obstacles: A GPS receiver’s accuracy (and usefulness) is completely dependent on being able to receive clear transmission signals from four or more satellites.
 If the “view” to the horizon or overhead is obstructed, that reception can be effectively blocked or diminished, making the GPS unit unreliable.
 If this occurs, you may need to get to higher, open ground.
 In the meantime, turn off your GPS to conserve battery power.

-- Initializing: Do this simple process if your new GPS receiver is not picking up signals very well, even with open access to the sky.
+- Initialising: Do this simple process if your new GPS receiver is not picking up signals very well, even with open access to the sky.
 Consider that most GPS receivers are manufactured in Asia.
 So when you power it on the first time, its most recent “memory” of satellite links is from Asia.
 Initialization orients the GPS receiver to its current surroundings and downloads information from the satellites in the local sky.
 This, in turn, helps it to acquire satellites more quickly and effectively in the future.
-Check your owner’s manual for instructions on how to initialize your unit.
+Check your owner’s manual for instructions on how to initialise your unit.

 - Batteries: Make sure they’re fresh at the start of your trip.
 And carry spares.
 Consider turning off nonessential features such as auto-routing and back-lighting to conserve battery life.

 Before using your GPS receiver as a primary navigational tool in unfamiliar territory, set yourself up for a successful, enjoyable trip.
-Familiarize yourself with all of the unit’s features and controls.
+Familiarise yourself with all of the unit’s features and controls.
 Read the owner’s manual.
 And practice around your suburb or in a local park until you’re comfortable with how everything works.
 Do some research before you buy and look at a lot of models before deciding.
 If you do, you’ll definitely find one that suits your needs and budget.

 Sections of this article by Steve Tischler